Numerical simulation of 3D printed FFF parts through G-code derived geometry

 Figure 2 Average load-displacement curve, along with the standard deviation

-The geometry of the samples was reconstructed through the proposed Matlab code, whereas the G-code visualization through slicing software is shown in figure.3
+The geometry of the samples was reconstructed through the proposed Matlab code, whereas the G-code visualization through slicing software is shown in Figure 3

 Figura 3: G-code geometry reconstruction

 The experimental three-point bending test has been replicated through the numerical simulation carried out in Ansys, with frictionless contact and large deformations.
 The material model is linear elastic, with material parameters as per manufacturer’s data sheet.
-Set-up and meshed geometry are shown in figure 4 and figure 5 whereas total deformation and Y – normal stress resulting from the FE analysis are shown in figure 6a and 6b, respectively.
+Set-up and meshed geometry are shown in Figure 4 and Figure 5 whereas total deformation and Y – normal stress resulting from the FE analysis are shown in figure 6a and 6b, respectively.

 Figure 4 Numerical simulation set-up